 - Healthy nutrition and lifestyle are the basic foundation for successful treatment in anthroposophic medicine.

-- Good health is dependent on the harmonious interaction and balance between the following three systems that make up
+- Good health is dependent on the harmonious interaction and balance between the following three systems that make up the human being:

 - The Nerve-Sense System (centered in the head and spinal column).